↑

 2 Remember Everyone’s Personality Traits

-Personality traits really matter.
+Personality traits matter.

 When you take these matters to the Lord through prayer, however, you see these traits are how God created them.
 Prayerful consideration of the traits of others can help you see them as God does – without judgment.